Chebyshev-Cantelli PAC-Bayes-Bennett Inequality for the Weighted Majority Vote: Experiments

 \subsubsection{Empirical evaluation on real datasets}

 We studied the empirical performance of the bounds using standard random forest \citep{Bre01} and a combination of heterogeneous classifiers on a subset of data sets from UCI and LibSVM repositories \citep{UCI,libsvm}.
 An overview of the data sets is given in Appendix~\ref{app:datasets}.
 The number of points varied from 3000 to 70000 with dimensions $d<1000$.
 For each data set, we set aside 20\% of the data for the test set $\testset$ and used the remaining data $S$ for ensemble construction, weight optimization and bound evaluation.
-We evaluate the classifiers and bounds obtained by minimizing the tandem bound $\TND$ \citep[Theorem 9]{MLIS20}, which is the empirical bound on the oracle tandem bound in Theorem~\ref{thm:tandembound}, the $\mu$-tandem bound $\CMUTND$ (Theorem~\ref{thm:first-mu-bound}), and the tandem bound with an offset $\COTND$ (Theorem~\ref{thm:second-mu-bound}).
-We made 5 repetitions of each experiment.
+We evaluate the classifiers and bounds obtained by minimizing the tandem bound $\TND$ \citep[Theorem 9]{MLIS20}, which is the empirical bound on the oracle tandem bound in Theorem~\ref{thm:tandembound}, the Chebyshev-Cantelli bound with TND empirical loss estimate bound $\CMUTND$ (Theorem~\ref{thm:first-mu-bound}), and the Chebyshev-Cantelli bound with PAC-Bayes-Bennett loss estimate bound $\COTND$ (Theorem~\ref{thm:second-mu-bound}).
+We made 10 repetitions of each experiment.

 \paragraph{Ensemble construction and minimization of the bounds.} We follow the construction used by \citet{MLIS20}.
 The idea is to generate multiple random splits of the data set $S$ into pairs of subsets $S=T_h\cup S_h$, such that $T_h\cap S_h=\emptyset$.
 Each hypothesis is trained on $T_h$ and the empirical loss on $S_h$ provides an unbiased estimate of its expected loss.
 Note that the splits cannot depend on the data.
 For our experiments, we generate these splits by bagging, where out-of-bag (OOB) samples $S_h$ provide unbiased estimates of expected losses of individual hypotheses $h$.
 The resulting set of hypotheses produces an ensemble.
 As in the work of \citeauthor{MLIS20}, two modifications are required to apply the bounds: the empirical losses $\hat L(h,S)$ in the bounds are replaced by the validation losses $\hat L(h,S_h)$, and the sample size $n$ is replaced by the minimal validation size $\min_h|S_h|$.
 For pairs of hypotheses $(h,h')$, we take the overlaps of their validation sets $S_h\cap S_{h'}$ to calculate an unbiased estimate of their tandem loss $\hat L(h,h',S_h\cap S_{h'})$, $\mu$-tandem loss $\hat L_\mu(h,h',S_h\cap S_{h'})$, and the variance of the $\mu$-tandem loss $\hat \Var_\mu(h,h',S_h\cap S_{h'})$, which replaces the corresponding empirical losses in the bounds.
 The sample size is then replaced by $\min_{h,h'}|S_h\cap S_{h'} |$.
 The details on bound minimization are provided in Appendix~\ref{app:minimization_details}.